-Distracted driving is a major cause of accidents in the United States and cell phone use while behind the wheel is one of the most common distractions.
+Distracted driving is a major cause of accidents in the United States, and cell phone use while behind the wheel is one of the most common distractions.
 To keep drivers’ eyes and attention on the road instead of what’s on their phone screens, hands-free technology has been introduced, with Bluetooth at the forefront.
 Studies that show this measure helps reduce distracted driving accidents while other studies show little change.
-The bottom line is, it’s better to refrain from operating your cell phone in any way while behind the wheel and keep both eyes (and all your attention) on the road.
+The bottom line is, it’s better to refrain from operating your cell phone in any capacity while behind the wheel and keep both eyes (and all your attention) on the road.

 Safe Cars 2018: Top Safety Picks from the IIHS